mietek/pol/README.md

 It is not obvious, but a program organized as we have discussed is ideally suited to handling several users simultaneously.
 All of the basic problems of interactive processing have been solved by interacting with one user.
 The organization is such that all data is, or can be, stored in the user’s dictionary.
 To distinguish users merely requires the program recognize the proper dictionary.

 Of course the value of multiple users depends upon the application.
 There appears to be a correlation between the complexity of an application and the number of potential users.
-An application that deserves a problem-oriented-langage my well be of interest to many users on a continuous basis.
+An application that deserves a problem-oriented language my well be of interest to many users on a continuous basis.

 Moreover, once the basic program is available, it is relatively simple to add other, even unrelated, applications.
 The ability to control your vocabulary by reading screens allows a terminal to be used by different people with absolute minimum effort: each can have a personal screen that will load his dictionary with the vocabulary he wants.